- Rewind to ... 1958

 In 1958 President Fulgencio Batista was trying to retain an air of normality in Cuba.
 Fidel Castro's guerrilla forces were camping in the mountains and rioters were becoming more aggressive in the streets, but Batista was keen for business to continue as usual in downtown Havana .

-According to reports from the time the slightly nervous assailant barked: "Fangio, you must come with me.
+According to reports from the time, the slightly nervous assailant barked: "Fangio, you must come with me.
 I am a member of the 26th of July revolutionary movement."
 One of Fangio's friends picked up a paperweight and moved to throw it at the intruder, but the pistol jerked round.
-"Stay still," its owner said.
+"Stay still," the kidnapper said.
 "If you move, I shoot."
-And with that, Fangio accompanied the young man to a waiting car.
+And with that Fangio accompanied the young man to a waiting car.

 The motive was simple, by capturing the biggest name in motorsport the rebels were showing up the government and attracting worldwide publicity to their cause.
 But despite the shocking news spreading across the globe, Batista would not be outdone and ordered the race to continue as usual while a crack team of police hunted down the kidnappers.

 Moss was kept under guard throughout the night with a watchman knocking on the door every three hours to make sure he was still in his bed.
 "It was a very disturbing night," he recalled.
 "Fangio told the rebels, `You mustn't take Stirling because he's on his honeymoon' - which was a lie of course, but nevertheless was very decent of him."